0xabe-io/0xabe-io.github.io/_posts/2016-03-29-VolgaCTF-pwn-Web-of-Science2.md

 {% endhighlight %}

 The addresses are offsets from the beginning of the libc.
 To that the base address must be added.
-Earlier we leaked a pointer the libc and found the base address.
+Earlier we leaked a pointer to the libc and found the base address.
 The offset of the leaked address can be calculated as follow:
 {% highlight shell-session %}
 offset = leaked_addr - base_addr